kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 {{< /note >}}

 {{< note >}}
-If you pause a Deployment, Kubernetes does not check progress against your specified deadline.
+If you pause a Deployment rollout, Kubernetes does not check progress against your specified deadline.
-You can safely pause a Deployment in the middle of a rollout and resume without triggering the condition for exceeding the deadline.
+You can safely pause a Deployment rollout in the middle of a rollout and resume without triggering the condition for exceeding the deadline.
 {{< /note >}}